ryanatkn/gro/src/lib/docs/config.md

 >   and it's expected to be committed to source control,
 >   giving visibility and requiring developers to opt into adding the file with git -
 >   the alternative of outputting it to the SvelteKit build may appear cleaner,
->   but Gro's position is that hiding that detail is worse in this case
+>   but Gro's position is that hiding it is worse in this case
 >   (maybe it should be configurable, but that complexity has costs too)